dfinity/portal/docs/samples/t-ecdsa-sample.md

 More specifically:

-1. The sample canister receives a request that provides *a message* and a *key derivation string*.
+1. The sample canister receives a request that provides *a message*.
 2. The sample canister hashes the *message* and uses the *key derivation string* for the derivation path.
 3. The sample canister uses the above to request a signature from the threshold ECDSA [subnet](https://wiki.internetcomputer.org/wiki/Subnet_blockchain) (the threshold ECDSA is a subnet specializing in generating threshold ECDSA signatures).